Veikkosuhonen/compiler/README.md

 - _Pointer\<T>_ where T is any type.
   - A pointer type annotation is a unary expression T*
-- _Function_ types, consist of an ordered list of (field_name, Type) pairs and a return type.
+- _Function_ types, consist of an ordered list of (field_name, Type) pairs, a return type and an optional name.
-  - There is no type annotation for function types.
 - _Unknown_: a special type which accepts any other type.
 - _Struct_: consists of a name and an ordered list of (field_name, Type) pairs.
 The ordering defines the memory layout.
   - There is no full type annotation for struct types, they must be referred to by name.